Dental Implant Surgery

 Avoid chewing or eating hard food.
 Soft food and liquids should be eaten on the day of surgery.
 Drink plenty of fluids.
 Avoid hot liquids or food.
 Return to a normal diet as soon as possible unless otherwise directed.

 You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
 For moderate pain, 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 3-4 hours.
 Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
 Ibuprofen, bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken every 3-4 hours as needed for pain.
 For severe pain, the prescribed medication should be taken as directed.
 Do not take any of the above medication if you are allergic, or have been instructed by your primary doctor not to take it.
-After the first few week post operatively, presence of pain may indicate problems such as infection.
-Please call us for evaluation
+The presence of pain after a few weeks post surgery may indicate problems such as infection.
+Please call us for evaluation.

-Although rare but as described prior to placement of dental implant (s) particularly in the lower jaw, having numbness in lip, cheek, gums, teeth and even tongue is one of the potential complications of placing dental implants.
+Although rare, numbness in the lips, cheek, gums, teeth and even tongue is one of the potential complications of placing dental implants as described prior to placement of dental implant (s), particularly in the lower jaw.
 In many cases this is a temporary feeling but it could also last for years or even be a permanent numbness.
 Please let us know if you have developed numbness so that we can follow your progress.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.
-During several month of healing process, and while the implant is osseo-integrating, if you noticed redness, pus, pain or other signs of infection please return promptly for evaluation.
+If you notice redness, pus, pain or other signs of infection please return promptly for evaluation.

 Good oral hygiene is essential to good healing.
 The night of surgery, use the prescribed Peridex oral rinse before bed.
 The day after surgery, the Peridex should be used twice daily, after breakfast and before bed.
 Be sure to rinse for at least 30 seconds then spit it out.
 Warm water rinses should be used at least 4-5 times a day, as well, especially after meals.
-Brushing your teeth and the healing abutments is no problem.
-Be gentle initially with brushing the surgical areas.
+Gently brush your teeth the healing abutment, and the surgical area.

 Excessive drinking of alcoholic beverages can also interfere with implant healing.
 Please avoid drinking alcoholic beverages for the first week after surgery.